 How to Get a Foot in the Door When Embarking on a Career in Digital

 The hardest part of getting into any profession is gaining experience to prove your skills.
 But how does anyone get the experience that potential employers want to see when they don’t have a job?
 It’s a difficult position to be in, but overcoming this obstacle is the first step into your career in the digital world.
 We share our top tips for anyone about to set off on their digital career path.

 Compile a Portfolio of Work

 With stiff competition for the best jobs, you need to work hard to stand out from the crowd.
-Certainly, when applying for entry-level digital jobs, having a portfolio ready instantly marks you out as a professional, and it can also make up for limited work experience in particular areas.
+Certainly, when applying for entry-level digital jobs, having a portfolio ready instantly marks you out as a professional.
+It can also make up for limited work experience in particular areas.
 If you can demonstrate through your portfolio that you have the talent and the potential to perform well in the role, a hiring manager may be able to overlook a lack of formal qualifications or experience.

 Many people’s idea of a portfolio is a massive folder filled with physical examples of their work.
 Much like old school marketing professionals might have taken to a job interview for a traditional marketing role.
 The principle is the same; your portfolio is a collection of the best examples of what you’re capable of.
 But how you present your portfolio will be different depending on what job role you are seeking.
 Below are a few examples to illustrate how you might go about this for various positions.

 For a Digital Marketing Career